 This section concerns the network configuration of Aixplorer®.
+The system shall be connected to the network through an ethernet cable.

 The system can be configured with a specific IP address and network setting, with a cable connected or can be automatically configured in DHCP mode.